Academic Integrity Policy

 • did not give fair process to the student,

-• did not follow the rules as set in place in the Brewton-Parker College Student Handbook and Academic Catalog,
+• did not follow the rules as set in place in the Brewton-Parker Christian University Student Handbook and Academic Catalog,

 • made a decision that is contrary to or disregarded entirely the evidence that was presented, or